 More than 60 adults took part in the study and received either a placebo or a course of one of four common antibiotics: clindamycin, ciprofloxacin, minocycline, or amoxicillin.
 Samples of both oral and gut bacteria were taken before and after the study, and follow-up samples were taken throughout the year.
 While the oral bacteria population seemed to recover quickly, the gut was another story.

-Among the most alarming results was an increase in the number of antibiotic-resistant genes present in the gut microbiome for all groups.
+Among the most notable results was an increase in the number of antibiotic-resistant genes present in the gut microbiome for all groups.
 Additionally, participants in the clindamycin and ciprofloxacin group saw a notable decline in certain types of beneficial bacteria associated with reduced oxidative stress and a healthy inflammatory response, leaving researchers concerned about the potential effects of a decrease in gut diversity.